tkoyama010/OpenCAE-tkoyama010/PITCHME.md

 ### 👨‍💻What is GetFEM++❓

-⭐ This library provides a framework for solving the finite element method.
+⭐ This library provides a framework for solving PDE by FEM.

 ![shape3](http://getfem.org/_images/shape3.png)
 ![shape4](http://getfem.org/_images/shape4.png)